 Following COOP 1101, the Co-op instructor will arrange a meeting time to review and discuss each student's interest in starting a job search process.
 The Co-op office will also review the student's details to ensure the student has met all program requirements, including academic standard and a valid work permit for international students.
-The Co-op office and Co-op instructor will communicate to students that a Co-operative Education Student Agreement needs to be signed and returned to the Co-op office before being granted access to view jobs (see Appendix 1).
+The Co-op office and Co-op instructor will communicate to students that a Co-operative Education Student Agreement needs to be signed and returned to the Co-op office before being granted access to view jobs.
+The Co-op Student Agreement can be found kpu.ca/co-op/resources.